Psychogenic Non-Epileptic Seizures (PNES) in Children, Teens, and Young Adults: Symptoms, Diagnosis, and Treatment

 • Build coping skills and resilience

-• Support return to school, sports, and daily life
+• Support return to school, sports, work, and daily life

 We offer secure virtual therapy sessions, making it easier for families to access specialized care.